The Student Services Team (SST) is a group of professional

 time at the school.

-They are also involved with maintaining contact with external services and supports related to student welfare, alternate or external learning opportunities, and ensuring the operation of the Responsible Behaviour Plan for Students including contacting families and carers over behavioural or support issues.
-Selena Salter is the Head of the Junior School and Andrew Ballin is the Head of Senior School.
+The role also involves maintaining contact with external services and supports related to student welfare, alternate or external learning opportunities.
+A fundamental responsibility is the development and ensuring operation of the Responsible Behaviour Plan for Students including contacting families and carers over behavioural or support issues.

 Guidance Officer (GO)

-Sarah Matthews is the Guidance Officer at ASHS.
+Rebekah Hebe is currently the Guidance Officer at Ayr State High School.
 A Guidance Officer is a diverse role who is available to assist students and staff with high level support for a range of concerns that arise during secondary schooling.
 An important dimension of their role is in supporting vocational decision making related to all aspects of career pathways.
 This includes academic and a variety of other factors which impact on student ability to be successful.
 Guidance Officers can also assist with crisis counselling when necessary.
 Other dimensions of the role include key involvement in complex case management and formalised diagnostic assessments.
 Appointments to meet with the Guidance Officer can be made directly by students or through the school office.

 Community Education Counsellor (CEC)